eaglgenes101/formic-forest-specification/README.md

 Fungi are a means of spawning more food.
 Fungus farms may potentially lead to bountiful harvests for submissions that invest the resources to spawn, watch over, guard and harvest these fungi.
 They may also be strategically planted to obscure the ground or probe for food from a distance.

 If food is within a 9 by 9 cell area centered around the fungus, then the fungus will grow.
-Internally, fungus takes 65536 steps to mature and spawn into food, and will gain 1 step per generation per piece of food placed in this vicinity.
+Internally, fungus takes 32768 steps to mature and spawn into food, and will gain 1 step per generation per piece of food placed in this vicinity.
 Therefore, placing more food in the vicinity of a fungus will speed up the fungus's growth, but will also make a nice feast for any ants that find it.
 If a fungus is not within the vicinity of food, it will not grow.

 Growth stages are visible to all ants, and work as a coarse indicator of the age of the fungus.
-0 means that the fungus has taken no steps toward maturity, 1 means the fungus has taken 1-15 steps toward maturity, 2 means the fungus has taken 16-255 steps toward maturity, 3 means the fungus has taken 256-4095 steps toward maturity, 4 means the fungus has taken 4096-65535 steps toward maturity, and 5 means the fungus has taken all 65536 steps toward maturity and will turn into food next turn if it is not stepped on.
+0 means that the fungus has taken no steps toward maturity, 1 means the fungus has taken 1-7 steps toward maturity, 2 means the fungus has taken 8-63 steps toward maturity, 3 means the fungus has taken 64-511 steps toward maturity, 4 means the fungus has taken 512-4095 steps toward maturity, and 5 means the fungus has taken 4096-32767 steps toward maturity.
+(If a fungus completes all 32768 steps of growth, it matures into food in time for ants to see it as food the next turn.)

 Collision Resolution
 ======